-Our firm can offer you legal advice with solid theoretical foundations that are commercially astute, exact, accurate, and as cost-effective as possible.
+Our law firm in Cyprus can offer you legal advice with solid theoretical foundations that are commercially astute, exact, accurate, and as cost-effective as possible.
 Aside from the aforementioned, we can offer more detailed information on a number of issues related to employment law, as well as assist you and provide services on any related matters, including:

 - Contracts of employment

 - Company policies

 - Crisis Situations